MylesNottingham/relational_rails/README.md

 User Story 6, Resort Index sorted by Most Recently Created

 As a visitor
-When I visit the resort index,
+When I visit the Resort Index,
-I see that records are ordered by most recently created first And next to each of the records I see when it was created
+I see that records are ordered by most-recently-created first And next to each of the records I see when it was created

 &nbsp;

 [x] done

-User Story 7, Resort Guest Count
+User Story 7, ResortGuest Count

 As a visitor
-When I visit a resort's show page
+When I visit a Resort's Show page
 I see a count of the number of guests associated with this resort

 ### Usability